15 Crucial Tips to Prevent a Sledding Accident

 8. Observe the sled’s passenger limit

 Don’t put more than one person on a sled designed for a single rider.
-Sleds have a passenger limit for a reason, and you put yourself at a greater risk for injury if you fail to follow this requirement.
-The only exception is adults who are riding with small children.
-Kids under the age of five should always ride with an adult.
+Sleds have a passenger limit for a reason.
+You put yourself and others at a greater risk for injury if you fail to follow the capacity limit.
+For best sledding safety, kids under the age of five should always ride with an adult.

 9. Sled with your feet first

 Sledding head first puts you at a greater risk for a head or brain injury.
 If you hit an object sitting head first, your head would get the brunt of the impact.
-Some kids may be tempted to make sledding more exciting by going head first, sitting backward, or lying on their stomach.
-But sledding in these positions is dangerous.
+It’s tempting to make sledding more exciting by going head first or sitting backward.
+Sledding in these positions is dangerous.

 You’ll have more control if you sit facing forward with your feet first.
 This position allows you to scan for hazards as you’re going downhill.
 You’ll also be able to stop and steer more easily.